mmontossi/cachers/README.md

 like.uncache
 ```

-If you add custom methods to the cacher:
+You probably want to add some other methods related to the cache:
 ```ruby
 class UserCacher < Cachers::Base